-Utah baseball coach Bill Kinneberg has announced the hiring of Jason Hawkins as associate head coach for the Utes (June 26, 2014).
+Jason Hawkins is in his first season as associate head coach for the Utes.
 Hawkins, who comes to Utah after three years as head assistant coach at UC Santa Barbara, will also serve as the team's hitting coach.

 At UC Santa Barbara, Hawkins implemented and managed the offense, and was responsible for skill development of all facets of the offence, catching and outfield play.
 UCSB is coming off back-to-back 30-win seasons for the first time since 1991-92.
 The 2014 team was ranked as high as 10th nationally by Collegiate Baseball Newspaper.
 In 2013, the Gauchos earned an NCAA Regional berth for the first time since 2001 and finished tied for second in the Big West Conference.

 Under Hawkins, the UCSB offense improved each year statistically in batting average, on-base percentage and stolen bases.
 The team led the Big West in stolen bases all three years.
 In 2014, the Gauchos were 21st in the NCAA in stolen bases per game (1.65), and ranked second in the conference in batting average, on-base percentage, slugging percentage, runs scored, doubles and RBI.

 Six offensive players have been drafted out of UCSB over the last three seasons.
 Utility player Joey Epperson earned first-team All-America honors in 2014.
 He ranked 14th in the NCAA in on-base percentage and was a 13th-round draft pick.
 Brandon Trinkwon was a seventh-round selection in 2013 while outfielder Brett Vertigan was drafted in the 10th round in 2012.
 Vertigan was also an all-region selection.
 Robby Nesovic was a Freshman All-American in 2013 and the Big West Freshman Field Player of the Year.